hullcss/conduct/README.md

 - Everyone is entitled to their opinion.
 Speech is free and there are no wrong questions, but keep it considerate and respect someone's right to refuse to answer.
 - Discussion of how to improve the community or make it more inclusive are always welcome.

+If you are a member of BCS, You will be expected to abide by BCS' [code of conduct](https://www.bcs.org/membership-and-registrations/become-a-member/bcs-code-of-conduct/) alongside ours.

-If you're concerned about someone's behaviour, please let us know in person or by emailing team@hullcss.org.
+If you're concerned about someone's behaviour, please let us know in person or by emailing hullcss@hull.ac.uk.
 All reports are confidential!

 ## Consequences
 ### Warnings
 It's always better to let someone know that their behaviour is liable to break the code of conduct before it actually does so.
 As such, issue them a warning.
-Any warnings issued should be reported to the exec, or at team@hullcss.org
+Any warnings issued should be reported to the exec, or at hullcss@hull.ac.uk

 ### Asking people to leave
 If we're running an event and need to remove you for the wellbeing of the community, we may ask you to leave.